Amit11155/Project2/README.md

  # New Repo
- This repo is created by local system
+ This repo is created by local system.